Matteljay/tacybot/README.md

 ## About

 TacyBot is a cryptocurrency trading platform written in [Vue.JS](https://vuejs.org/).
 With the full stack implementation, TacyBot can automatically execute advanced trades in the background.
 Buy and sell triggers are based on current market conditions and will be automatically executed using your [Binance.com account](https://accounts.binance.com).
 A custom portfolio builder is included so you can monitor the real-time prices of your custom selection of assets.
 With one click, a price chart with daily price candles is generated for your preferred cryptocurrency.
 It was loosely inspired by the functionality of [3Commas](https://3commas.io/).
 But this is a completely open source version that you can audit and run in a standalone way on any [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) as a Docker micro-service.
 A user account management system is included so that multiple users can be accommodated from one server.
-The application is already running live here: [tacy.libersystems.com](https://tacy.libersystems.com), it is a responsive and mobile friendly webapp.
+The application is already running live here: [tacy.libersystems.com](https://tacy.libersystems.com), it is a responsive and mobile friendly web-app.
 You can start by requesting an account.
 DISCLAIMER: all trading activities are done at your own risk, no guarantee of any kind is given.

 Introduction video: [libersystems.com](https://libersystems.com/uploads/videos/tacybot.mp4) [bitchute.com](https://www.bitchute.com/video/WjvXxP5b27QZ/)